"When the student is ready, the teacher appears."

 Signs of the Extremist shadow:

-- You dismiss teachers and traditions as unneeded.
+- We dismiss teachers and traditions as unneeded.

-- You refuse to follow any path but your own.
+- We refuse to follow any path but our own.

-- You can't learn from others because you won't submit to the learning process.
+- We can't learn because we won't submit to the learning process.

 The Extremist tells himself he's thinking for himself.
-But underneath is often fear—of vulnerability, of being wrong, of the humility that real learning requires.
+Underneath lies fear—of vulnerability, of being wrong, of the humility that real learning requires.

 Passive Shadow: The Blind Follower